Thom-x/docker-fr24feed-piaware-dump1090/README.md

 	thomx/fr24feed-piaware
 ```

-Go to http://dockerhost:8080 to view a map of reveived data.
+Go to http://dockerhost:8080 to view a map of received data.
 Go to http://dockerhost:8754 to view the FR24 Feeder configuration panel.

 _Note : remove `-e "PANORAMA_ID=MY_PANORAMA_ID"` or `-e "LAYERS_OWM_API_KEY=MY_OWM_API_KEY"` from the command line if you don't want to use this feature._